DatGuy1/Windows-Toasts/docs/interactable.rst

 InteractableWindowsToaster requires an Application User Model ID (AUMID) to function properly.
 The package provides the command prompt as the default, and the applicationText becomes the :meth:`attribution text <windows_toasts.toast_document.ToastDocument.SetAttributionText>`.

-You can choose between staying with the default command prompt AUMID, `finding another one <Using an installed AUMID>`_, or `creating your own <Creating a custom AUMID>`_.
+You can choose between staying with the default command prompt AUMID, :ref:`finding another one <custom_aumid:Using an installed AUMID>`, or :ref:`creating your own <custom_aumid:Installing a custom AUMID>`.